 - Lower the heat, add a little bit of water and cover the pot with a lid.
-Cook until the tomato puree is cooked, the chicken is almost cooked through, and the oil has separated from the curry.
+Cook until the tomato puree is cooked, about 15 minutes, the chicken is almost cooked through, and the oil has separated from the curry.

 - Crush dried fenugreek leaves with your hands, and sprinkle on top of the palak chicken.
-Mix thoroughly and take off heat.
+Add butter.
+Mix well, and take off heat.